 - Teaching students about your country and culture

-Food: meals are not provided, however a fully equipped kitchen is available for volunteer use in both the accommodations.
-Volunteers should budget approximately US$40 a week for food in Sucre.
+Food: Meals are not provided, however a fully equipped kitchen is available for use in both the accommodations.
+You should budget approximately US$40 a week for food in Sucre.

 - Minimum age 18 years old